torvalds/linux/Documentation/admin-guide/reporting-issues.rst

  * Start to compile the report by writing a detailed description about the issue.
-Always mention a few things: the latest kernel version you installed for reproducing, the Linux Distribution used, and your notes on how to reproduce the issue.
+Always mention a few things: the latest kernel version you installed for reproducing, the GNU/Linux Distribution used, and your notes on how to reproduce the issue.
 Ideally, make the kernel's build configuration (.config) and the output from ``dmesg`` available somewhere on the net and link to it.
 Include or upload all other information that might be relevant,